 At the end of each semester, the Clinical Faculty meet to evaluate students.
-Each student will receive a letter from the DCT summarizing the results of his/her evaluation.
-Possible outcomes, which will be articulated in student letters, include the following (except dismissal, which is a University decision):
+Each student will receive the Semester Summative Evaluation form completed by her/his advisor, summarizing the results of the evaluation, and specifying future goals.
+Possible outcomes, which will be articulated in student forms, include the following (except dismissal, which is a University decision):